Eva Clayton: Career

+Clayton is currently a consultant and founder of Eva Clayton Associates International (ECAI), which describes itself as "a multidisciplined consulting firm actively engaged in several governmental practice areas".

 She is the recipient of eight honorary doctorate degrees and an active member of Alpha Kappa Alpha sorority.
 Clayton is an Elder at Cotton Memorial Presbyterian Church in Henderson, North Carolina.
 She serves on several boards that address hunger, agriculture and state policy issues, including the United States Alliance to End Hunger, the Global Food Banking Network, and the Center for Environmental Farming Systems.

 In November 2022, North Carolina Governor Roy Cooper awarded Clayton the 2022 North Carolina Award, the highest civilian honor given by the state.

-Clayton is married to Theaoseus T. Clayton Sr., Esq. and they have four children and six grandchildren.
+Her husband Theaoseus T. Clayton Sr., Esq., died in 2019 at age 88.
+They have four children and six grandchildren.